This post may contain affiliate links. See my disclosure policy.

 White plate filled with fried corn tortilla chips smothered in red chilaquiles sauce.

-4. Assemble the Chilaquiles: Layer the fried tortilla pieces on a serving plate and drizzle with sauce.
-Add any extra toppings you desire.
+Layer the fried tortilla pieces on a serving plate and drizzle with sauce.
+Add any extra toppings you desire (ideas in the section below).
 Serve warm!

 Drizzling red chilaquiles sauce over a plate filled with fried corn tortilla chips.